ian-weisser/asknot/README.md

 ## How it works in Wordpress

 On your web browser, it works exactly the same.
 After Wordpress serves the page, everything is local to the browser.

-All the Wordpress magic simply crafts the right HTML file for Wordpress to serve. style.css defines this as a child theme (you get to choose which parent theme) A single-page template (you build this) tells Wordpress when to use the child theme, and tells Wordpress to include the correct content. functions.php define the correct HTML headers for style.css, JQuery.js, and guidance_wizard.js
+All the Wordpress stuff simply crafts the right HTML file for Wordpress to serve.

+*style.css* defines this as a child theme (you get to choose which parent theme)

+A single-page template (you build this) tells Wordpress when to use the child theme, and tells Wordpress to include the correct content.

+*functions.php* define the correct HTML headers for style.css, guidance_wizard.css, JQuery.js, and guidance_wizard.js

 Maintenance note: Since guidance_wizard.php is a separate file, you can give the maintainer direct control over editing content changes without compromising the rest of your install.